basham/rivet-icons-webpack-react/README.md

 }
 ```

-Extend the npm `build` script to delete the out folder (`./docs`) before every run and run Webpack after building the icon set.
+Extend the npm `build` script to delete the out folder (`./docs`) before every run, and run Webpack after building the icon set.

 ```json
 {